-- 6.1 The Data Protection Act 2018 and GDPR are not barriers to collating and sharing information but provide a framework to ensure that personal information about living persons is shared appropriately.
+- 6.1 The Data Protection Act 2018 and UK GDPR are not barriers to collating and sharing information but provide a framework to ensure that personal information about living persons is shared appropriately.
 The Common Law Duty of Confidence and the Human Rights Act 1998 do not prevent the sharing of personal information.
-This can be because it is in the data subject's interests for the information to be disclosed or that public interest would justify the disclosure of the information. - 6.2 The principles set out below are intended to help practitioners working with children, young people, adults with needs for care and support and parents and carers to share information between organisations: - Adequate information should be adequate for its purpose.
-Information should be of the right quality to ensure that it can be understood and relied upon. - Relevant only information that is relevant to the purpose should be shared with those who need it. - Limited- when taking decisions about what information to share practitioners should first consider how much information needs to be released.
+This can be because it is in the data subject's interests for the information to be disclosed or that public interest would justify the disclosure of the information. - 6.2 The bullet points below are key principles of the UK GDPR and Data Protection Act 2018 and are intended to help practitioners working with children, young people, adults with needs for care and support and parents and carers to share information between organisations: - Adequate information should be adequate for its purpose.
+Information should be of the right quality to ensure that it can be understood and relied upon. - Relevant only information that is relevant to the purpose should be shared with those who need it.
+This should be processed lawfully, fairly and in a transparent manner. - Limited- when taking decisions about what information to share practitioners should first consider how much information needs to be released (minimisation principle).
 Only sharing data that is adequate, relevant and limited to what is necessary is a key principle of the GDPR and Data Protection Act 2018 and practitioners should consider the impact of disclosing information about the data subject and any third parties.
-Information must be proportionate to the need and level of risk. - Accurate information should be accurate and up to date and clearly distinguish between fact and opinion.
-Again, this is a key principle of the GDPR and Data Protection Act 2018.

-- Timely- information should be shared in a timely fashion to reduce the risk of missed opportunities to offer support and protect children and adults at risk. - Secure - information should be shared securely and practitioners must always follow their organisation's policy on security for handling personal information.
-This is also a key principle of the GDPR and Data Protection Act 2018. - Record information sharing decisions should be recorded regardless of whether the decision is made to share or not.
+Information must be proportionate to the need and level of risk. - Accurate - information should be accurate and kept up to date and clearly distinguish between fact and opinion.
+Information can be requested to be erased or rectified as part of the processing. - Timely- information should be shared in a timely fashion to reduce the risk of missed opportunities to offer support and protect children and adults at risk.
+The information must not be stored for longer period than is necessary, retention periods must be applied to all information. - Secure information should be shared securely and practitioners must always follow their organisation's policy on security for handling personal information.
+The information should be securely managed to prevent from any accidental loss, destruction or damage and protected against any unauthorised access. - Record information sharing decisions should be recorded regardless of whether the decision is made to share or not.
 This record should include the rationale for the decision what information has been shared and with whom in line with organisational procedures.
 If the decision is not to share the reasons should be recorded.
 In line with each organisation's retention policy, the information should not be kept any longer than necessary.
-In some cases, this may be indefinitely. - 6.3 Practitioners should use their judgement when making decisions about what information to share and should follow organisational procedures.
-The most important consideration is whether sharing information is likely to support the safeguarding and protection of a child or adult including others who may be at risk. - See Appendix 1 for the Seven Golden Rules of Information Sharing See Appendix 2 for an information sharing flowchart. - Remember that using professional curiosity can help to prevent risk.
+In some cases, this may be indefinitely.

+6.3 Practitioners should use their judgement when making decisions about what information to share and should follow their own organisational procedures.
+The most important consideration is whether sharing information is likely to support the safeguarding and protection of a child or adult including others who may be at risk.

+See Appendix 1 for the Seven Golden Rules of Information Sharing See Appendix 2 for information sharing flowchart.

+6.4 Remember that using professional curiosity can help to prevent risk.
 If there are concerns that a child or an adult may be at risk of serious harm, then practitioners have a duty to follow safeguarding procedures without delay.
 If a practitioner is uncertain about what to do at any stage, advice should be sought, and the outcome of the discussion should be recorded.